Legit.Health Plus description and specifications

 - lesion count

-The device is intended to provide an interpretative distribution representation of possible International Classification of Diseases (ICD) classes that might be represented in the pixels content of the image.
+The device is intended to provide an interpretative distribution representation of possible International Classification of Diseases (ICD) categories that might be represented in the pixels content of the image.

 Device description